guzel-miftakhova/Yandex_Practicum/README_ENG.md

 *During the project were:*
 ___
-- various data unloading using SQL queries was performed;
+- various data unloading using SQL queries;
-- сalculations of business indicators were made using SQL queries.
+- Calculations of business indicators were made using SQL queries.

 ## Part 10.1: Advanced SQL